Jason Sudeikis: 2015–present

 Sudeikis starred as Jake in the romantic-comedy film Sleeping with Other People (2015).
 He starred alongside Rebecca Hall in the romantic-drama film Tumbledown (2015).

-Sudeikis voices the character of Red in the animated-comedy film The Angry Birds Movie (2016), based on the video game series of the same name.
+He voices the character of Red in the animated-comedy film The Angry Birds Movie (2016), based on the video game series of the same name.
 He starred alongside Anne Hathaway in Colossal (2016).
 He starred in Masterminds (2016).
 He portrayed Larry Snyder in Race (2016), Henry in The Book of Love (2016), and Bradley in Mother's Day (2016).

 From November to December 2016, Sudeikis played the lead role of John Keating in the Classic Stage Company Off-Broadway production of Dead Poets Society.

-In 2017, Sudeikis executive produced the comedy series Detroiters, and appeared in two episodes.
+In 2017, he executive produced the comedy series Detroiters, and appeared in two episodes.

 Sudeikis starred in Kodachrome (2017), alongside Ed Harris and Elizabeth Olsen.
 He made appearances as Glenn in Permission (2017) and as Dave Johnson in Downsizing (2017).

-Sudeikis starred as a side-role/reference in the Derren Brown shows Derren Brown: Secret and Derren Brown Underground, where he performed on a screen during the credits, and his name was used as a reference during the show in 2017 and 2018.
+He starred as a side-role/reference in the Derren Brown shows Derren Brown: Secret and Derren Brown Underground, where he performed on a screen during the credits, and his name was used as a reference during the show in 2017 and 2018.

 Sudeikis starred in the thriller Driven.
 Sudeikis voices the character of Justin Pin in the animated action comedy film Next Gen. He played Red again in the 2019 animated-comedy The Angry Birds Movie 2.

-In 2019, Sudeikis appeared on the Star Wars series The Mandalorian as a Speeder Bike trooper.
+In 2019, he appeared on the Star Wars series The Mandalorian as a Speeder Bike trooper.